 Financial institutions have always been a target for criminals.
 But in this age of technological advancements and increases in organized criminal activity, financial institutions are finding it difficult to stay ahead of the fraudsters.
 Add to this the significant regulations related to the industry and it becomes clear that personnel must maintain constant vigilance in order to detect and prevent fraud at banks and other financial institutions.

-This two-day, instructor-led course will address challenges and solutions related to fraud and financial institutions, including cyber frauds and privacy issues.
+This 2-day, instructor-led course will address challenges and solutions related to fraud and financial institutions, including cyber frauds and privacy issues.
 Relevant regulations, such as anti-money laundering laws and practices, the Bank Secrecy Act, the USA PATRIOT Act and the Gramm-Leach-Bliley Act, will be addressed along with related and applicable anti-fraud solutions.
 Learn what controls can be implemented to secure your data in order to minimize the threat of data and identity theft.

 You Will Learn How To:

 Identify common fraud schemes particular to financial institutions, including loan fraud and check fraud